 Few cities can compare to Cleveland’s thriving healthcare industry, which boasts one of the largest concentrations of medical institutions and leaders in the nation.
 The medical focus of the region makes it an attractive destination for medical and legal professionals and a hub of leading-edge research and scholarship.

-Students earn a General Certificate in Health Law or a Certificate in Health Care Compliance in addition to their JD.
+In additional to their J.D., students can earn a General Certificate in Health Law, a Certificate in Health Care Compliance or a Certificate in Health Law and Privacy .
 Students may take graduate level law and health related courses in other disciplines throughout Cleveland State University.

-In addition to students currently enrolled at Cleveland-Marshall College of Law, practicing attorneys and health professionals, including doctors, nurses, social workers and health care administrators, are eligible to receive the Health Care Compliance Certificate .
+Practicing attorneys and health professionals, including doctors, nurses, social workers and health care administrators, are eligible to enroll in an online Health Care Compliance Certificate Program.
 On August 5, 2014 Cleveland Marshall College of Law received the University Program Accreditation from the Compliance Certification Board.
 In order to receive the Compliance Certificate, students must complete the 18 required credits with a minimum cumulative grade point average of 3.0.

-To apply to the Health Care Compliance Certificate Program, applicants from outside the law school must submit, along with the completed application :
+To apply to the Health Care Compliance Certificate Program, applicants from outside the law school must submit, along with a completed application :